zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/troubleshooting.md

      - APLogConf or APPolicy is invalid.
    * - NGINX.
      - The Ingress Controller NGINX verification timeouts while starting for the first time or while reloading after a change.
      - Check the logs for ``Unable to fetch version: X`` message.
+Check the Availability of APPolicy External References.
      - Too many Ingress Resources with App Protect enabled.
 Check the `NGINX fails to start/reload section <#nginx-fails-to-start-or-reload>`_ of the Known Issues.
 ```

 ## Troubleshooting Methods